 Seeing bees, wasps, and even hornets once and a while is completely normal.
-In fact, bees, wasps, and hornets are a welcomed insect and some even play an important role in our ecosystem.
+In fact, bees, wasps, and hornets are welcomed insects and some even play an important role in our ecosystem.
 Identifying when you have a bee issue can be difficult, especially because many stinging insects look so similar!
-It’s important to learn about identifying bees, because wasps and hornets in particular can be more aggressive and potentially dangerous.
+It’s important to learn about identifying bees because wasps and hornets in particular can be more aggressive and potentially dangerous.

 Here at Leo's Pest Control Services, Inc, we know that stinging insects can be distressing.
 Read on to learn about identifying when you have a bee issue.

 Identifying Bees in Bristol and Johnson City TN TN